Covid-19 coronavirus: What will life look like under alert level 2

 Follow these physical distancing rules:

-Keep your distance in public from people you do not know (ideally 2 metres).
+• Keep your distance in public from people you do not know (ideally two metres)

-1 metre physical distancing in most other environments, unless there are mitigating measures.
-Examples of environments where you should maintain 1 metre distancing include cafes, church groups, gatherings, restaurants and retail stores.
+• One-metre physical distancing in most other environments, unless there are mitigating measures.
+Examples of environments where you should maintain one metre distancing include cafes, church groups, gatherings, restaurants and retail stores

 Gatherings and events